aurmartin/aurmartin.fr/input/index.md

 ## Contact Me

-If you have any questions or would like to work together, feel free to contact me on LinkedIn or send me an email at [aurmartin.fr](mailto:aurmartin.fr).
+If you have any questions or would like to work together, feel free to contact me on LinkedIn or send me an email at [aurmartin@pm.me](mailto:aurmartin@pm.me).